Hulu sale at risk even as new bids are due

 "I guess the brand and technology are worth something, but probably not for that asking price because digital companies could develop a site on their own," the executive said, who asked not to be identified speaking about a partner company.

-CBS Corp boss Les Moonves openly questioned Hulu's value during an interview at a Paley Media Center event on Thursday.
+CBS Corp boss Les Moonves openly questioned Hulu's value during an interview at a Paley Media Centre event on Thursday.

 "What are they getting and how long are they getting it?" asked Moonves, whose company is not a Hulu owner or content provider.
 "Are they buying two years of programs for $2 billion?
 I don't know.
 I shouldn't say more, I'll get in trouble."